gomorpheus/morpheus-docs/release_notes/current.rst

 Git/Github Integration
 ----------------------

-- Git and Github integrations now utilize HTTPS and do not require SSH
+- Git and Github integrations now have the option to utilize HTTPS and do not require SSH
 - Git integration now exists for Groovy Script-type Automation Tasks

 Cloud Enhancement - SCVMM